fbpx Congressional races: Garcia concedes; Min wins; Steel’s lead shrinks

 Whitesides issued a statement following Garcia’s concession:

-“It’s the honor of a lifetime to be elected to serve our district in Congress and deliver for the Santa Clarita, the Antelope Valley, and the San Fernando Valley.
+“It’s the honor of a lifetime to be elected to serve our district in Congress and deliver for Santa Clarita, the Antelope Valley, and the San Fernando Valley.

-“Rep. Garcia called me earlier to concede race and I thanked him for his years of service to our district and to the nation.
+“Rep. Garcia called me earlier to concede the race and I thanked him for his years of service to our district and to the nation.

 “In Congress, you can count on me to fight to create more good local jobs, lower everyday costs, build safe communities, protect Social Security and Medicare and protect reproductive freedom,” Whitesides said.

-Min added 501 votes Monday to his lead over the former assemblyman and is ahead with 154,907 votes compared with Baugh’s 151,693, or 50.5%-49.5%,
+Min added 501 votes Monday to his lead and was ahead with 154,907 votes compared with Baugh’s 151,693, or 50.5%-49.5%,

 Min and Baugh are vying for the House seat vacated by Democratic Rep. Katie Porter to run for the U.S. Senate seat held by the late Dianne Feinstein.
 U.S. Rep. Adam Schiff, D-Burbank, handily won the Senate seat in Tuesday’s election over Republican Steve Garvey, a former infielder for the Los Angeles Dodgers and San Diego Padres.